Samhain 2022 Rituals, Meaning, and Traditions You Need To Know

 Personally, I enjoy telling stories about my loved ones to help keep their memories alive.
 Especially stories that make us laugh and remember how lucky we are to have had them in our lives.
 Feel free to celebrate however you like!

 Nothing makes me feel more festive than baking in my kitchen and filling my home up with delicious smells!
 Anything pumpkin or apple-related is perfect, like bread, cookies, or pies.
-You could also try some Soul Cakes.

 By the ninth century, Christianity had spread into Celtic lands, where it gradually blended with and supplanted older pagan rites.
 In 1000 A.D. the church designated November 2 as All Souls’ Day, a time for honoring the dead.
 Celebrations in England resembled Celtic commemorations of Samhain, complete with bonfires and masquerades.